robinrendle/robinrendle.com/_projects/xoxo.markdown

 In February 2016 we launched the second version of the website that was designed to advertise the space and capture the details of those that might be interested.
 This work involved a new color scheme and general overall style to attract as much attention as possible.
 Typographically we also shifted away from the previous monospace font and chose something a little more neutral and understated.

-Here’s a video of the final thing:
+Here’s a video of the final website that was built after the teaser:

 <div class='preserve-aspect'>
   <iframe height="500" class="preserve-aspect__element" src="https://www.youtube.com/embed/x7RaIm7PP1k" frameborder="0" allowfullscreen></iframe>